thayub/eddmann/posts/2012-06-08-database-migrations-with-codeigniter.markdown

 ---
 title: Database Migrations with CodeIgniter
 slug: database-migrations-with-codeigniter
+abstract: You version control your source-code, why not your database?
 ---

 I first became aware of database migrations a few years ago when I was exploring the world of [Rails](http://rubyonrails.org/).